dang-el/SubPar/README.md

 - Stroke Counter.
 So that the Golfer never forgets their score
 ### Use Cases:
+1. Sign-Up for an Account.
+2. Log-In to your Account.
+3. Reset Password for your Account.
-1. Upload Scorecard
+4. Upload Scorecard for Auto-Calculation.

-2. AI-Caddy Smart Recomendation
+5. AI-Caddy Smart Recomendation

-3. Upload Single Stroke
+6. Upload Single Stroke

-4. Stroke Counter
+7. Stroke Counter

 ### Functional Requirements:

 ### Non-Functional Requirements:

 ### TODO:
+- USE CASES

 - Registration Page

 - Sign-Up Page